Club Foot 2-28-05 Pete Ramey with 2018 edits

-Most farriers exacerbate the problem by trying to match the feet by allowing the club foot to flare.
+Many farriers exacerbate the problem by (intentionally or subconsciously) trying to match the feet by allowing the club foot to flare.
 Most of the imbalances we have discussed will usually only cause a two or three degree difference between the pair of hooves.
 People tend to allow or even encourage the club foot to flare so that the overall hoof angle matches the "good side."
 It looks better that way to most farriers and owners.

 When you bring breakover forward (relative to P3) it generally shortens stride.
 A shorter stride causes a hoof to grow more upright.
 The farrier then lets the hoof flare even more...
 The vicious cycle continues and escalates.
 Eventually, P3 and the upper band of new hoof growth are almost vertical, when all the horse wanted was a few degrees difference between the feet.